 Google announced plans to build an experimental, ultra-high-speed broadband network and the response has been tremendous from potential users.
 Hundreds of communities and hundreds of thousands of individuals across the country have expressed their interest in the project.
 Google is not going to be able to build the network in every interested community but they certainly could do it quickly by buying Verizon FiOS.
 Their plan is to reach a total of at least 50,000 and potentially up to 500,000 people from this experiment that will help improve Internet access everywhere.

 This rumor is further justified after Verizon stopping the expansion of its FiOS network early this year.
-The decision leaves many high speed broadband seekers in 32 states without the option of signing up for the powerful FiOS network.
+The decision leaves many high-speed broadband seekers in 32 states without the option of signing up for the powerful FiOS network.
 Verizon has focused FiOS rollout efforts mostly near its primary customer base on the East Coast, although it has hit major markets in California and Washington state.
-FiS has been largely focusing its efforst on completing existing fiber buildouts especially in the dense parts of Philadelphia; Washington, D.C.; and New York City.
+FIOS has been largely focusing its efforts on completing existing fiber buildouts especially in the dense parts of Philadelphia; Washington, D.C.; and New York City.
 These are areas where Comcast, Time Warner Cable and Cablevision offer tough and well-funded competition.